ngaylinn/epigenetic-gol-prototype/README.md

 This program is written in Python, mostly because it's easy to read and good for rapid prototyping.
 Python is also painfully slow to run.
 To work around this limitation, the inner loop of this program is optimized.
-It uses the Numba library to transpile Python code into C, which is just-in-time-compiled and run on an Nvidia GPU using the CUDA library.
+It uses the Numba library to just-in-time-compile this code and run on an Nvidia GPU using the CUDA library.
 This enables running 32 GOL simulations for 100 steps in parallel in just a few milliseconds.

 The `kernel` module contains all the CUDA code, which is used to translate the genotype into a GOL simulation and run that simulation to completion.
 It